havasnewyork/IBM-Watson-Developer-Certification-Study-Guide/README.md

 https://github.com/cazala/synaptic/wiki/Neural-Networks-101

+- Neural Nets mimic how neurons in the brain communicate.
+- Neural networks are models of biological neural structures.

 Neurons are the basic unit of a neural network.
 In nature, neurons have a number of dendrites (inputs), a cell nucleus (processor) and an axon (output).
 When the neuron activates, it accumulates all its incoming inputs, and if it goes over a certain threshold it fires a signal thru the axon.. sort of.
 The important thing about neurons is that they can learn.

 Artificial neurons look more like this: